KarthickRaghul21/LGM-Web-Development-Internship/README.md

 # LGM-Web-Development-Internship
-The tasks performed in my time of internship in Lets Grow More (LGM)
+This is the Second task of Web Development Internship in Lets Grow More (LGM)